Showing posts with label Mural. Show all posts

 2018 Aug 16, Road to Southaven, MS

-I said I had been to the Train Bridge many times but had not been lately.
+I said I had been to the Train Bridge many times, but I hadn't been lately.

 Train Bridge Mural